Flowers and child at Chatfield Farms

 Whether you have your own curriculum to follow or you just want your class to enjoy unstructured time exploring Deer Creek and the Hildebrand Ranch, a self-guided visit may be the perfect way for your class to experience Chatfield Farms.
 Education staff will greet and orient your group, then you are on your own to explore.

 Self-guided visits cost $5 per student for schools within SCFD, $6 per student for schools outside SCFD.
 Advance reservations are required for all self-guided visits.
 One adult chaperone per every 10 students is required, one chaperone per every five students admitted free.
-Additional chaperones are $7 each.
+Additional chaperones are $7 each and must be pre-registered and paid for along with the school group booking in order to secure this rate.

 Call 720-865-3656 or email school.groups@botanicgardens.org with any questions.